Carlos Doncel

-Carlos Doncel Ordóñez (born 4 December 1996) is a Spanish professional footballer who plays as a left winger for Deportivo de La Coruña.
+Carlos Doncel Ordóñez (born 4 December 1996) is a Spanish professional footballer who plays as a left winger for Mérida.

 Club career

 Born in Cabrera de Mar, Barcelona, Catalonia, Doncel finished his formation with CF Damm.
 On 2 July 2015, he joined Segunda División B side Lleida Esportiu, being initially assigned to the reserves in Primera Catalana.

 On 21 August 2017, Doncel signed for RCD Espanyol B in Tercera División.
 On 2 July 2019, he moved to another reserve team, Real Valladolid Promesas in the third division after agreeing to a three-year contract.

 On 22 August 2020, Doncel was loaned to SD Ponferradina of Segunda División for the 2020–21 season.
 He made his professional debut on 12 September, starting and scoring his team's only in a 1–2 home loss against CD Castellón for the second division championship.

 On 7 August 2021, Doncel cut ties with Valladolid, and signed a two-year contract with Primera División RFEF side Deportivo de La Coruña six days later.